-Kevin Graham14-Minute Read
+Kevin Graham12-Minute Read

 Although the maximum DTI you can get a loan with is going to depend on what mortgage program you’re qualifying for, it’s generally a good idea to keep your DTI at or below 43% in order to give yourself the most possible options.

 Your DTI calculation encompasses both payments on installment debts like a mortgage, car and student loans, and the minimum payment on revolving debt like credit cards and home equity lines of credit (HELOCs).
 DTI also includes payments you may have to make like child support and alimony.
 It doesn’t include things like utilities and cable.

 The minimum down payment for a conventional mortgage is 3% if you’re a first-time home buyer or make no more than 80% of the median income in your area.
 Otherwise, the minimum down payment for a one-unit primary property is no more than 5%.

 First, a down payment of 20% or more on a conventional loan will help you avoid private mortgage insurance (PMI).
 PMI helps to cover lender and investor losses in the event that a borrower defaults.
-The cost is paid upfront at closing, through monthly premiums or by having the borrower take a slightly higher interest rate.
+The cost is either paid upfront at closing, through monthly premiums or by having the borrower take a slightly higher interest rate.

 Second, if everything else is held equal, a higher down payment generally means a lower rate.
 Simply put, if a lender doesn’t have to put up as much money, the loan is a lower risk and the borrower reaps the benefits of that.

-Many people know of the principal and interest payment that’s typically thought of as the bulk of your mortgage payment each month, but there are many other costs and fees associated with homeownership that you should be prepared for.
+Many people know of the principal and interest payment that’s typically thought of as the bulk of your mortgage payment each month, but there are many additional costs and fees associated with homeownership that you should be prepared for.
 Here’s a quick rundown of the major ones: